-You can see the outputs of this work by watching the short film opposite, reading the article linked below, and accessing our earlier report on the current land narrative, further down this page.
+You can see one of the outputs of this work by watching the short film opposite, or find out more in the article linked below.

 - Dr Kanta Dihal – Senior Research Fellow and project lead of the Global AI Narratives project at the Leverhulme Centre for the Future of Intelligence at the University of Cambridge

-- Jeannette Estruth, Assistant Professor of American History at Bard College, and a Faculty Associate at the Harvard University Berkman Klein Center for Internet and Society.
+- Jeannette Estruth, Assistant Professor of American History at Bard College, Faculty Associate at the Harvard University Berkman Klein Center for Internet & Society.

 - Michael Sacasas, Editor The Convivial Society, Author of the ‘The Frailest Thing: 10 years of thinking about technology’